• Need someone who's been everywhere, startup to enterprise, and knows exactly what each moment calls for

 Craft + humanizing complexity

-I believe in not just following trends, but moving them forward.
-In the words of Wayne Gretzky “I skate to where the puck is going to be, not where it has been”.
-(Look, ma!
-I made a sportsball quote!)
-As designers, our job is to have a vision and get there with impeccable craft.
+Wayne Gretzky said it best: "I skate to where the puck is going to be, not where it has been."
+Our job is to have a vision and get there with impeccable craft.

 Why I’m effective